Hock Lee bus riots: Strike and riot

 The Hock Lee Amalgamated Bus Company was one of the eleven Chinese bus companies in Singapore that was in operation.
 In February 1955, the workers started their own union and joined with the Singapore Bus Workers' Union (SBWU), hence the company instantly fired the organisers of the union in an attempt to dissolve the union.
 On February 24, the company went a step further to set up a rival yellow union and hired 200 new workers in the process.
 Feeling threatened, on 22 April 1955, the bus workers' union put up a notice to strike.
 The company proceeded to fire 229 workers who were related to the SBWU on 24 April 1955.
 This angered the workers further which prompted them to set up human blockades at the bus depot, stopping the buses from leaving.
 Chief Minister David Marshall tried to plead their case with the company's management, but his efforts were futile.

 On 12 May 1955, multilateral talks to mediate the workers' disputes were hampered as police clashed with strikers.
 The clash involved an estimated 2,000 people which broke out in the streets of Alexandra Road and Tiong Bahru.
 The police tried to break up the 2,000 students and strikers using tear gas.
-Four people died as a result, including Andrew Teo, a Constable with the Volunteer Special Constabulary, who was severely beaten by a mob, Yuen Yau Phang, another Chinese police officer who was allegedly burned to death in his car, Gene D. Symonds, an American press correspondent also beaten by the mob and Chong Lon Chong, a sixteen-year-old student of Chin Kang School whose death caught the most attention.
+Four people died as a result, including Andrew Teo, a Constable with the Volunteer Special Constabulary, who was severely beaten by a mob, Yuen Yau Phang, another Chinese police officer who was allegedly burned to death in his car, Gene D. Symonds, an American press correspondent also beaten by the mob and Chong Lon Chong (张伦铨 Zhāng Lúnquán), a sixteen-year-old student of Chin Kang School whose death caught the most attention.
 In an initial Straits Times report, the student was shot one mile away from a hospital, but was paraded around for two and half-hours by the students to further arouse the crowd's emotion without sending him for medical treatment.
 The press, including the vernacular press and the English medium Straits Times, however later reported that it was revealed that the coroner stated in the lawyer's brief to Chong's mother that it was inconclusive as to whether the boy was dead or still alive after he was shot.
 Furthermore, it was also established after the trial that the four men who were arrested were not students.

 The riot resulted in the deaths of four people and thirty-one people injured.